jbaron/qx-typed/README.md

 From there on it feels very much like a tradditional Java or C# development cycle.
 Change the code, compile, run.

+Right now this build and tested using Qooxdoo 5.0.1 and TypeScript 1.8.

 How to get started
 ==================